keebio/iris-case/README.md

 Here's case design files for the [Iris](https://keeb.io/products/iris-keyboard-split-ergonomic-keyboard).
 It's a sandwich-style case with cutouts to accommodate the USB jack and the TRRS jack.

+## Iris CE

+Iris CE parts are in a different repository: https://github.com/keebio/iris-ce-case

 Case pieces
 -----------